os-assignments/os-assignments.github.io/versions/v1/content/processes-and-ipc/signals.md

 ## The make build tool

-The [make] build tool is used together with the [Makefile] to compile all programs in the `processes-and-ipc/mandatory/src` directory.
+The [make] build tool is used together with the [Makefile] to compile all programs in the `mandatory/src` directory.

 [make]: https://en.wikipedia.org/wiki/Make_(software)
 [Makefile]: https://en.wikipedia.org/wiki/Makefile

 ## Compile all programs

-From a terminal, navigate to the `processes-and-ipc/mandatory` directory.
+From a terminal, navigate to the `mandatory` directory.
 To compile all programs, type `make` and press enter.

 ``` text